dotnet/dotnet-monitor/documentation/collectionruleexamples.md

 ### Explanation

 This rule, named "HighCpuUsage", will trigger when a process named "MyProcessName" causes CPU usage to exceed 60% for greater than 10 seconds.
 If the rule is triggered, a Cpu trace will be collected for the default duration (30 seconds), and egressed to the specified `Egress` provider (in this case, `artifacts` has been configured to save the trace to the local filesystem).
+There is a default `ActionCount` limit stating that this rule may only be triggered 5 times.

 ## Collect Dump - 4xx Response Status (`AspNetResponseStatus` Trigger)